kevinondanet/compare-sdlc-openai-claude/README.md

 ## Executive conclusion

-The newly added implementation folder materially improves the OpenAI pack: it is now a runnable, inspectable reference implementation rather than only an evidence snapshot.

 **Claude remains the better overall SDLC platform.
 OpenAI is the better assurance and release-integrity kernel.
 Neither should be deployed unchanged.**

 The strongest production direction is to use Claude as the workflow and developer-experience chassis, then incorporate OpenAI's signed approval, evidence-provenance, issuance, and replay-protection model.